Basic Roleplay

 Roleplay

-When roleplaying it is up to your imagination what you do, as long as you are following the rules and roleplaying as an officer you have pretty much free reign on how and when you roleplay in the server.
+When roleplaying it is up to your imagination what you do, as long as you are following the rules and roleplaying as an emergency worker you have pretty much free reign on how and when you roleplay in the server.
 The extent or the level of your roleplay is completely up to you.
-If you want to create a character and build a story behind your character or if you simply just want to roleplay as any other Police Officer that is up to you.
-Just be mindful that our Civilian Role players are scripted, so if you prompt them and ask for things correctly, they will release information to you (most of the time)
+If you want to create a character and build a story behind your character or if you simply just want to roleplay as any other emergency worker that is entirely up to you.
+Just be mindful that our civilian roleplays tend to be scripted, so if you prompt them and ask for things correctly, they will release information to you (most of the time)

-How do I talk like a Police Officer?
+How do I talk like an emergency worker?

 - Yes, I understand…